bruceravel/demeter/documentation/Athena/analysis/diff.rst

 The difference spectra saved to data groups.
 Those data groups are treated in every way like any other data group.
 By default, difference groups are marked as normalized groups – that is, a flag is set which skips the normalization algorithm.
-The :title:`renormalize` button can be ticked to make the resulting group a normal |mu| (E) group.
+The :kbd:`renormalize,light` button can be ticked to make the resulting group a normal |mu| (E) group.
 When the form of the difference is set to plain |mu| (E), that button will be ticked.